The Careers Leader at Churchill Academy & Sixth Form is Rob Morgan, Assistant Headteacher for Sixth Form and 14-19

 - To make a secure transition from Sixth Form into appropriate pathways.

 The impact of the programme is measured primarily in the destinations of our students and their transition from key phases.
-Factors such as percentages of NEETs (young people not in education, employment or training) and progression to apprenticeships, FE colleges, Sixth Form, University and employment are assessed and evaluated to ensure the programme is meaningful and relevant.
+Factors such as percentages of NEETs (young people Not in Education, Employment or Training) and progression to apprenticeships, Further Education colleges, Sixth Form, University and employment are assessed and evaluated to ensure the programme is meaningful and relevant.
 Other data through the form of surveys are taken at regular points to evaluate the effectiveness of specific events and processes.
 Therefore the impact of the Careers Programme is strong.
 This is evidenced by sustained secure transition from the Personalised and Advanced phases, lower than average NEETs and students progressing into aspirational occupations or higher education.

 The Careers Programme: Evaluation